TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/ErrorHandling/PageErrorHandler.rst

 FeatureFlag: `subrequestPageErrors`
 -----------------------------------

-The internal sub-request is the default behavior.
-This behavior can be disabled in favor of a curl-based approach by using the feature flag `subrequestPageErrors` in the :guilabel:`Settings` module.

 In order to prevent possible denial-of-service attacks when the page-based error handler is used with the curl-based approach, the content of the error page is cached in the TYPO3 page cache.
 Any dynamic content on the error page (for